angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 console.log(this.registrationForm.username().errors()); // validation errors
 ```

+Each nested call returns another `FieldTree` that represents the corresponding part of the form.
-We can call each property as a function to receive a `FieldState` object.
+We can call each `FieldTree` as a function to receive a `FieldState` object.
 It provides several reactive properties that we can use in our templates and component logic:

 | State             | Type                        | Description                                      |